 - Additional transfer credit criteria are outlined in the Mason Catalog.

 Additional Information for Non-Traditional Qualifications

 We welcome applications from home-schooled students or those who have pursued pre-college educational opportunities that may not be accredited.
-You will be reviewed no differently than those who apply from traditional high schools.
-However, we would like to clarify a few points that we feel will be beneficial for home-schooled applicants.
+For information on how to apply as a homeschooled student, please visit:

-- Evidence of strong performance in a challenging academic curriculum as demonstrated by having taken a robust college preparatory selection of courses.
+- You should demonstrate evidence of consistent, strong performance in a challenging academic curriculum by having taken a robust selection of college preparatory, honors, advanced placement and International Baccalaureate courses.

-- Strong leadership and motivation, as demonstrated in your extracurricular, work, or service experiences.
+- Strong leadership, motivation and intellectual curiosity should be demonstrated in your extracurricular, work, or service experiences.

 Requirements for Score Optional Students

 Students who apply Score Optional and whose native language is not English are required to submit results of an English language proficiency exam to the Office of Admissions.

 Students who apply Score Optional to computer science and engineering majors within the Volgenau School of Engineering will be considered if they have completed four years of high school mathematics courses.
 One course designated as a higher level than Algebra II must be completed by the senior year.
 All math courses must be completed with grades of B or better.

 NCAA Division I athletic recruits are eligible to be considered for admission to Mason under the University’s score optional policy during the 2020-2021 academic year.
 This change is in accordance with the NCAA Eligibility Center’s flexibility for the 2020-2021 academic year.
 Student-athletes will not be required to present an ACT or SAT score to be reviewed for admission.